by Dr. Lawrence Wilson

 Many people say, “I forgave the person or situation, but then I slipped back into anger or fear.”
 This usually means the person never forgave fully.

 6. Does “following the rules” ever force us to judge?
-For example, when a child disobeys the rules, the parent should judge the child and take action.
+For example, when a child disobeys the rules, should not the parent judge the child and take action.
 Otherwise, won’t the child grow up to be a spoiled brat?

 The answer is that one can teach and punish a child without judging or holding resentment.
 One can simply say that a rule was broken (without saying that the behavior was “bad”) and therefore a time-out or punishment is warranted.
 This is punishment without judging.